lkuper/dissertation/talks/defense.md

 So, using that approach, say, to split a vector like this one and then fork computations that operate on each part of it, the Haskell type system is powerful enough to ensure at compile time that neither of the forked computations can access the original complete vector.
 This is in our PLDI paper, and it's in our not-yet-released version of LVish.

 And, I've shown how we can bring LVar-style threshold reads to the setting of convergent replicated data types in distributed cloud storage systems.
 And so we can have LVars not only across the landscape but also in the cloud!
-(By the way, people are actually working on implementing this -- ask me about it later.)
+(By the way, I've been talking to people who are working on implementing this -- ask me about it later.)

 ## (34. final slide)